Return of Premium (ROP): Life Insurance That Returns All Your Money If You Don’t Die

 Many of my clients have found ROP to be a nice “sweet spot” for them.
 They get the death benefit they need and a guaranteed return.
 While the death benefit still has a cost (the opportunity cost of not being able to use those premium dollars for other things), it isn’t “throwaway.”
 In many ways it acts as a forced savings plan of sorts for them.

 If you are interested in looking at rates for yourself or loved ones you can always call me.
-You can also “do it yourself” with my free, instant, anonymous quote tool.
+You can also “do it yourself” with my free, instant, quote tool.
 Just select “xx Year Return of Premium” in the “Type of Insurance” Dropdown.

 Example rates only subject to change.
 Not all individuals will qualify and requires full medical underwriting.
 Other “no medical exam” programs are available offering ROP.